 While we are as nature-loving as anyone, we feel that the Bluehost Blue flash feature is more helpful to the user in the long run.
 Bluehost takes the last round.

-- Dreamhost has only shared hosting plans, while Bluehost has three.
+- DreamHost has only two shared hosting plans, while Bluehost has four.

 Bluehost has a unique and feature-rich, yet easy and intuitive admin pannel.
 They keep clutter to a minimum, and user interface is clean and consistent.